NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

     <p style="font-family: arial; font-size: .75em; font-weight:bold; text-align: center; margin-top: -2%">©2022 Nicholi Noah</p>
   </div>
   <div class="col-md-7">
     <p style="font-family:arial">The Go in this art piece is unlocked and fully functioning.<br/><br/>She is free now.<br/><br/>Destined to carry a message of optimism and achievement.<br/>Inspiring discussion.
-Emoting compassion.<br/>Sparking understanding of what it truly means to be human.</p>
+Emoting compassion.<br/>Sparking new understanding of what it truly means to be human.</p>
   </div>
 </div>